jarovo/gdbplugins/README.md

 Python plugins for gdb making debugging various languages with gdb easy.

 ## Installation

-    pip install gdbplugins
+On RHEL and Fedora, this will make it happen system-wide:

-Then you need to make sure the gdb loads the plugins.
-On RHEL and Fedora, this should make it happen:
+    sudo pip install --prefix / gdbplugins

-    sudo ln -s $(which _gdbplugin_loader) /etc/gdbinit.d/_gdbplugin_loader.py
+Note that to install, we cannot use virtualenv as gdb does not load the virtualenv.

 Next time you start gdb, the plugins should load.